echille/E.-Chille-Open-Lab-Notebook/_posts/2019-12-02-How-to-create-your-first-post.md

 Open up your favorite Markdown editor.
 I personally use *[Markdown Plus](https://tylingsoft.com/markdown-plus/)* because you can get a preview of how your code looks as you are writing it.
 This app does cost money, however, a good free alternative is *[Atom](https://atom.io/packages/markdown-writer)*.

 #### 1. Make a new post
 In the toolbar, click "New" to create a new document.
 This will open a window where you can save your new post.
-Save the in the "_posts" directory of your repository with the naming convention "yyyy-mm-dd-title-with-hyphens-replacing-spaces".
+Save the document in the "_posts" directory within your repository with the naming convention "yyyy-mm-dd-title-with-hyphens-replacing-spaces".

 #### 2. Format the post
 Now that you've created a new post, you have to tell your Markdown editor what kind of post it is.
 You do this by creating a header.
 For example: